Thiggel/Monotonic-Early-Exit/blogpost.md

       "
    />
    <br />
-   <em><b>Figure 1:</b> A heuristic that exits if the last three top-1 predictions are increasing and the model is at least 90% confident.</em>
+   <em><b>Figure 10:</b> A heuristic that exits if the last three top-1 predictions are increasing and the model is at least 90% confident.</em>
    <br />
 </p>

 ### Comparing confidence measures
-We use T5 models pre-trained with a weighted cross-entropy objective, tuned for monotonic behavior, to evaluate our methods.
+We use T5 models pre-trained with a layerwise weighted cross-entropy objective, tuned for monotonic behavior, to evaluate our methods.
 To get insight into how our proposed new early exiting methods work in various scenarios, we want to test them on Question-Answering, Summarization, and Translation, which are the most popular tasks for LLMs.
+We therefore use the following datasets:

 1. **Open-book SQuAD 1.1**[^11]: A Question-Answering dataset sourced from Wikipedia articles, supplemented with questions and corresponding answers from the context.
 2. **WMT15 EN-FR**[^12]: This dataset contains English sentences paired with their French translations.